[ This article is part of our series of articles on the price of food and how to save money on groceries ]

 - Have a really simple, ready or nearly ready to go option on hand.
 Ensuring you always have a few boxes of mac and cheese, ramen, a frozen meal, or another option that can be prepped in 15-30 min and can be stored for a long time will reduce the odds that you find yourself needing to spend money on food outside of the home.

-- As an alternative to the above, or in addition to it, you can always cook an extra large batch of a food that will freeze well one week and then keep that on hand as a backup meal.
+- Prepare components of meals, or full meals, in advance.
+As an alternative to the above, or in addition to it, you can always cook an extra large batch of a food that will freeze well one week and then keep that on hand as a backup meal.
 All you’ll need to do is defrost and heat it and you’ll have a home cooked meal if Tuesday happens to become too hectic for tacos.

 Frugal Meal Planning To Win